baby-in-a-bandana-and-headphones-on

 This particular podcast is a great option for intermediate to advanced learners of the language who are trying to get a grip on the day-to-day speech in Japan.

-Japanese Listening Advanced
+Japanese Listening Advanced japanese-listening-advanced-logo

 When you’re ready to speed it up, give Japanese Listening Advanced a try.

 This podcast will get you comfortable speaking Japanese while giving you real-life context for the language.

-You’ll hear native speakers having real-world conversations and you can pick up a lot of handy tricks on interaction.
+Plus, the podcasts come with transcripts so you can read along for boosted learning.
 Although this podcast is no longer being updated, you’ll still find its Japanese audio useful!

 If you’re looking for a good story, you can try “Read Real Japanese Fiction: Short Stories by Contemporary Writers.”
-This is a physical book, but it comes with an audio CD with narrated versions of the stories.

 Since short stories only take small bits of time to consume, they can fit easily into your study plans.